 Take Your Life Back: Finding Freedom Through Location Independence by Leah Davis from The Sweetest Way.
 She’s a travel blogger and an expert on location independence.
 This was one of those baby steps I took this month to learn how to gain a more flexible work style.
-She recently added more helpful information to it, too.

 A Guide to Live More Awesome by Jimi Hunt from Live More Awesome.
 He speaks frankly and openly about his personal experiences with mental health highs and lows.
 He lived through a horrible depression and looks back on it seriously but with a touch of humor.

 More Next Month